Purpose and Applicability

 - Expedited continuing review.
 The IRB reviewer exercises judgement about whether consultation with a prisoner advocate would be useful and appropriate.

 - Expedited review of modifications.
-The IRB reviewer exercises judgement about whether consultation with a prisoner advocate would be useful and appropriate for the review of modifications to studies that received expedited initial review.
-For modifications to studies that received convened initial review: UW policy requires prisoner advocate consultation only if the modification will affect the prisoner participants.
+The IRB reviewer exercises judgement about whether consultation with a prisoner advocate would be useful and appropriate for the review of modifications to studies that received expedited initial review or that were determined by the convened IRB to be no greater than minimal risk (using the prisoner definition of minimal risk).
+For modifications to studies that are greater than minimal risk or otherwise require convened IRB review: UW policy requires prisoner advocate consultation only if the modification will affect the prisoner participants.

 Expedited research governed by Subpart C must comply with all Subpart C requirements (WORKSHEET Prisoners) including submitting for certification to OHRP but excluding involving a voting prisoner advocate IRB member.
 However, some Subpart C criteria for approval are irrelevant because of UW policy about the type of prisoner research that is eligible for expedited review.